Osmiogrzesznik/HtmlTools/README.md

 [graphical interface now](https://osmiogrzesznik.github.io/HtmlTools/inconsistencyCheck.html)
 ##What it does:

-prints out the trumpf g-code on canvas (WIP) marks inconsitencies
+prints out the trumpf g-code on canvas (WIP)

-TODO:
-mixed version with my BlankEZ that allows to automatically create perfect offset copies

-NOTE TO SELF:

-KISS - Keep it simple, stupid
+Intended only to use with blank cutting detects profiles, regularities in nesting to mark inconsitencies(outside cut before inside cut) allows crude block selection, editing and analysing TruTops generated files for faster identification of dangers or quick block-level edit that doesnt require firing often slow 3d software for quick fix.